ormaaj/ksh/src/cmd/INIT/README-mamake.md

 `%{?}` is a space-separate list of the current rule's previously processed prerequisites that have been updated by a shell action (see `exec` below) during the current `mamake` run.
-Prequisites that were already up to date, or prerequisites that do not contain a shell action, are not included.
+Prerequisites that were already up to date, or prerequisites that do not contain a shell action, are not included.

 ## Commands ##